Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There is no official website for the Sé Nova, you can read more about it from Wikipedia, by clicking here.

 Climbing to the uppermost part of Coimbra, just before the New Cathedral Square, you actually see the Museu Nacional Machado de Castro first, left photo, below.
-We had insufficient time to see this National Museum, but it has many impressive exhibits.
+This National Museum has many impressive exhibits, including Queen Isabel’s less impressive jewels!
 You may wish to create time in your schedule to see it.

 Museu Nacional Machado de Castro, Coimbra, PortugalMuseu Nacional Machado de Castro, Coimbra, Portugal